pinnacle-comp/pinnacle/README.md

 `backend` can be one of two values:

 - `winit`: run Pinnacle as a window in your graphical environment
 - `udev`: run Pinnacle in a tty.
 NOTE: I tried running udev in Awesome and some things broke so uh, don't do that

 ## Configuration
 Please note: this is VERY WIP and has basically no options yet.

-Pinnacle supports configuration through Lua (and hopefully more languages if I architect it correctly :crab:).
+Pinnacle supports configuration through Lua (and hopefully more languages if it's not too unwieldy :crab:).

 Run Pinnacle with the `PINNACLE_CONFIG` environment variable set to the path of your config file.
 If not specified, Pinnacle will look for the following:
 ```